UBTEDU/Yanshee-Raspi-SDK/README.md

 ### Get started

-1. Prepare your workspace and download the SDK
+1. Prepare your workspace and download the SDK <br>
 We recommend running these commands from the home directory (~/) or Desktop; however, you can run the script anywhere.

 ```bash